 Minimally Invasive Surgery

-For arthritis, total hip replacements, total knee replacements and total shoulder replacements can be performed via minimally invasive approaches.
+For arthritis, total hip replacements, and total knee replacements can be performed via minimally invasive approaches.
 These are not commonly used often as they can be more difficult to perform, and have a learning curve that is longer than other methods.
 Some studies show benefits whilst others do not.
 Once trained and competent, these techniques can yield benefits above and beyond what other methods can.

 In total hip replacements, the Direct Anterior Approach uses a muscle plane that goes between muscles of the hip, avoiding cutting them from bone.
 The recovery and rehabilitation after a total hip replacement performed via a Direct Anterior Approach is in general, fast.

-For total knee replacements, Dr Liew performs either a medial parapatellar or subvastus approach for appropriate patients.
+For total knee replacements, Dr Liew performs a medial parapatellar approach.
+A lateral skin incision is often used now to improve post operative kneeling.
 The VMO (Vastus Medialis) remains attached to the quadriceps mechanism.

-Dr Chien-Wen Liew gives regular patient and doctor talks on performing the Direct Anterior Approach for total hip replacements and the Subvastus Approach for Total Knee Replacements.
+Dr Chien-Wen Liew gives regular patient and doctor talks on performing the Direct Anterior Approach for total hip replacements and Patient Specific Technology for Total Knee Replacements.
 To remain up to date on events, please return to this site, or visit the practice webpage at www.orthopaedics360.com.au